json-api/json-api/_format/1.1/index.md

-A server **MAY** return a `201 Created` response with a document that contains no primary data if the requested resource has been created successfully and the server does not change the resource in any way (for example, if the resource includes a [Client-Generated ID](#crud-creating-client-ids)).
+A server **MAY** return a `201 Created` response with a document that contains no primary data if the requested resource has been created successfully and the server does not change the resource in any way (for example, by assigning an `id` or `createdAt` attribute).
 Other top-level members, such as [meta], could be included in the response document.

+> Note: Only servers that accept [Client-Generated IDs](#crud-creating-client-ids) can avoid assigning an `id` to a new resource.

 ##### <a href="#crud-creating-responses-202" id="crud-creating-responses-202" class="headerlink"></a> 202 Accepted